nnk95/RBPi4-LTE/README.md

 ## Initial Setup

-1. Disconnect Sixfab bettery connector, connect USB-C power directly to the Pi4.
+1. Connect Sixfab battery connector, connect USB-C power directly to the UPS hat.
 2. Connect also: keyboard, ethernet.

 > If you use the 64bit version, you may need to use this instead in /boot/config.txt : (note the f for fake)